 Skip the plastic packaging: producing plastic emits massive amounts of pollution into the air and plastic is not biodegradable.
 Plastic is bad coming into earth and bad going out, by simply not.
 It is often only used for a very short period of time for packaging your veggies and fruits, your lunch or your bottled water.
 Bring your own paper bag to the grocery store or market.
-Pack your lunch in tiffin and purchase a reusable water bottle.
+Pack your lunch in a tiffin and purchase a reusable water bottle.
 Try to avoid plastic wherever you can!

 Turn off the tap!
 An average water tap gives 11 liters per minute.
-So if you brush your teeth for three minutes with a turned on tap you wasted 33 liters before even having breakfast.
+So if you brush your teeth for three minutes with a turned on tap you wasted 33 liters before even having your breakfast.
 So turn off the tap while brushing, soaping, sponging, cleaning…water is life!

 Last but not least: tell a friend!
 Let everyone around you know how easy it is to make small changes.
 It is important that we speak openly about climate change.
 Throw a recycle party, share this list or start a cleanup in your neighborhood.
 Time is running!